hanabi/hanabi.github.io/Reference.md

 ### The Critical 4 Bluff

-* Building on the *3 Bluffs* convention, we also agree that it is possible for a card that initiates a *Bluff* to be a copy of any of the 4s that are currently in the discard pile.
+* Building on the *3 Bluffs* convention, we also agree that it is possible for a card that initiates a *Bluff* to be a copy of any of the 4s that are currently in the discard pile, but only if **a color clue** is used.
 * For example, in a 3-player game:
   * Nothing is played on the stacks.
 Red 4 is currently in the discard pile.
   * Alice clues Cathy red, touching a red 4 as a *Play Clue*.